-- Turning the tones on or off via the preprogrammed Keypad Mute button: - a) To turn the tones off or on, press the preprogrammed Keypad Mute button. - Turning the tones on or off via the radio menu: - a) or to Mute. - b) Press the Menu Select button directly below Mute.
+- Turning the tones on or off via the preprogrammed Keypad Mute button: - a) To turn the tones off or on, press the preprogrammed Keypad Mute button. - Turning the tones on or off via the radio menu: - a) dor to MUTE. - b) Press the Menu Select button directly below MUTE.

-The display shows momentary Tones of f, indicating that the tones are disabled or the display shows momentary Tones on, and you hear a short tone indicating that the tones are enabled.
+The display shows momentary TONES OFF, indicating that the tones are disabled or the display shows momentary TONES ON, and you hear a short tone indicating that the tones are enabled.